 7. Stainsby Mill (NT) offers a vivid evocation of the workplace of a 19th-century miller.
 Volunteers are on hand to tell you more about Hardwick's past and present millers and you can even buy bags of freshly milled Stainsby flour!
 Nearby Hardwick Hall (NT) is an Elizabethan masterpiece with a stunning house and beautiful landscape created by a cast of thousands.
 It was the formidable Bess of Hardwick, niece to Mary Queen of Scots, who first created Hardwick in the 1500’s.
 Wander around Elizabethan walled garden courtyards.
 Although little remains of Bess's original gardens, they are still spectacular.
 Laid out in Elizabethan fashion, four rectangular courtyards each contain their own unique gardens, surrounded by high sandstone walls.

 8. Crich Tramway Village, Home of the National Tramway Museum.
 Nestling high in the heart of Derbyshire overlooking the famous Derwent Valley, the Tramway Village is a lovingly restored period village which is also home to the National Tramway Museum and its world renowned archives.
 Trams run to and fro every few minutes, as visitors ride over the cobbles of the period streets, past the original facades of historic buildings from the around the country, before heading up the valley to views that will take your breath away.
 You even pay with an old penny that you are given on entry and then you are free to ride the trams as much as you want, of which there are over 70 vintage steam, electric and horse-drawn trams from all over the world.

-Simply Groups reserve the right to make changes to the itinerary due to circumstances beyond our control.
+Simply Groups reserves the right to make minor adjustments to this itinerary due to circumstances beyond our control.